Parents' Guide | Attendance

-Phone the school’s new attendance number, 0115 9649388, to speak to one of our attendance team.
-This phone is manned from 8:30am -11:00am.
+Phone the school on 0115 9649388 to speak to our Attendance Officer.
+This phone is manned from 8:00am -11:00am.
 If you are calling outside these times, or no-one is available, then please leave a voicemail message with the following information:-

 If your child has a doctor, hospital or dentist appointment during school time, then you must bring the letter/appointment card into school for us to photocopy and put in your child’s record.